-Moon planting – or using the phases of the moon to guide your monthly gardening activities – can help to maximise the potential of your harvests.
+Moon planting – or using the phases of the moon to guide your monthly gardening activities – could help to maximise the potential of your harvests.

-On the day of a new moon phase it’s best to rest from gardening before beginning the activities most beneficial in the next phase.
+On the day of a new moon phase, if you’re following moon planting, it’s best to rest from gardening before beginning the activities most beneficial in the next phase.
 Below we share the best activities undertaken in each of these phases of the moon.

-New moon: leaves and grains
+New moon: Leaves and grains

 In the new moon phase light increases and lunar gravity pulls water higher.
 In the garden this means balanced plant growth.
-This phase of the moon is ideal for sowing plants with edible leaves and seed heads
+This phase of the moon is ideal for sowing plants with edible leaves and seed heads.

-Second quarter: fruits
+Second quarter: Fruits

 In the second quarter light increases further as the moon grows fuller.
 There is less gravitational pull, making this time ideal for leaf growth.
 This phase of the moon is ideal for sowing plants that fruit.